novicehacks/delete-truekey-logins/Readme.md

-# True Key Bulk Delete Script
+# TrueKey Bulk Delete Script

-This project provides a Python Selenium script to automate the deletion of all login entries in the True Key Chrome extension by switching the dashboard to list mode and then clicking the trash icons.
+This project provides a Python Selenium script to automate the deletion of all login entries in the TrueKey Chrome extension by switching the dashboard to list mode and then clicking the trash icons.

 ## Prerequisites

 - **Python 3** installed on your Mac (recommend Python 3.8+)
-- **Google Chrome** installed with the True Key extension and all logins already authenticated
+- **Google Chrome** installed with the TrueKey extension and all logins already authenticated
-- **ChromeDriver** installed (matching your Chrome version)
 - **Selenium** Python package installed
+- **macOS** (script is optimized for macOS Chrome profile paths)

 ## Setup Instructions